This post was last updated on February 17th, 2021 at 12:47 pm

 Do not waste your money by upgrading your blog.
 You don’t have to buy premium plugins when the free one is enough to help and build your blog.
 You don’t have to upgrade your wordpress.com when you should be self-hosted (not upgrade your wordpress.com version).

-From the first time I knew ‘internet’, I knew Blogspot, it is really easy to use then I found WordPress, it is best.
-I had a free WordPress blog during 2012-2015 about …k-pop?
-Lol yeah, when these things exploded – but now it is just entertainment for me.
-I could say that my blog is so amazing, I get hundreds of views every day, but that’s just a free site not a self-hosted or wordpress.com version.
+From the first time I knew ‘internet’, I knew Blogger, it is really easy to use then I found WordPress, it is best.
+I had a free WordPress blog during 2012-2015.
+I could say that my blog is great, I get hundreds of views every day, but that’s just a free site not a self-hosted or wordpress.com version.

 I stopped doing that because I got busy with college and eventually quit.
 Real-life calls me.
 And last year, I upgraded myself with much research and I found that I need to be self-hosted to have my dream site.